 Citizen participation is achieved through several methods.
-Most of the elements are designed to benefit low-and-moderate income populations in the City of Evansville.
+Most of the elements are designed to benefit low- and moderate-income populations in the City of Evansville.
 However, the process also affords the City an opportunity to strengthen its partnership with other governmental and private sector entities.
 The goal is to provide a plan which helps establish and maintain suitable living environments and extend economic opportunities to all residents.
 The City of Evansville's Participation plan has anticipated changes which will include partnerships with organizations to target outreach for individuals with disabilities and language barriers.
 The Citizens' Participation process involves public notification in the Evansville Courier & Press, Our Times Newspaper, HOLA, El Informador Latino, WNIN, and the Evansville Housing Authority.
 We also reach out to other organizations, however a response is not guaranteed.
 Publications provide the purpose of the meetings, dates, locations, and times.
 All meetings are conducted in handicapped accessible locations.
 In addition to newspaper notifications, public meetings are posted on the City of Evansville's website and Evansville Building Authority internal kiosk.
 A fifteen-day notification is provided prior to the date of each meeting.
 Participants in the meetings are asked to sign-in on an attendance sheet and discuss issues at hand.
 It is not mandatory to sign in, however attendance helps the Community Development staff address concerns and comments of those in attendance.
 Notes are taken to document comments.
 Comments are evaluated by staff and are addressed as a concern in the new plans.
 Actions on concerns are subject to availability of funds, compliance with federal regulations, and approval by Evansville Common Council.

 The City continues to strengthen its relationship with the community through direct involvement with neighborhood associations and the community as a whole.
 DMD staff continues to work directly with neighborhoods to receive input on allocation of funds and assist with any issues and concerns experienced by the neighbors.
+The City of Evansville - DMD hosted the Regional Neighborhood Network Conference (RNNC) from October 5, 2017 to October 7, 2017 in downtown Evansville.
+There were 293 attendees registered with 30 workshops provided and 3 Keynote speakers scheduled for the 3-day event covering numerous community development and neighborhood strengthening topics.
+The RNNC was a great opportunity to showcase the accomplishments of the City of Evansville in areas of community development, crime and safety, and public and private investments.

 For homeless issues, DMD works in alignment with Evansville-Vanderburgh Commission on Homelessness and Homeless Services Council of Southwest Indiana (Region 12 Planning Council).
-Client-driven prevention and diversion was officially launched in the Evansville area on March 15, 2018, the same day as Community Connect SWI (formerly Vanderburgh Homeless Connect).
+Client-driven prevention and diversion was officially launched in the Evansville area on March

+Annual Action Plan 2019 15, 2018, the same day as Community Connect SWI (formerly Vanderburgh Homeless Connect).
 This will be known as Evansville Network of Diversion (END).